colinwren/grunt-ghost/README.md

 ## Documentation
 ####Basic use without options
-Add the filepaths of the tests you want to run in the "src" array.
-Files will be run in alphabetic and numerical order, below I have used a file naming convention that makes running files in correct order easier.
+Specify the files/directories of the tests you want to run in the 'src' array.
+Files will be run in alphabetic and numerical order.
 ```javascript
 ghost: {
   dist: {